Who Should make a Domestic Voluntary Disclosure to the IRS?

 • Government Employees

-Four (4) Examples Domestic Voluntary Disclosure
+Four (4) Examples of Domestic Voluntary Disclosure

-Therefore, we will provide you four (4) examples of common domestic voluntary and combined domestic and offshore voluntary disclosure submissions.
+Here are four (4) examples of common domestic voluntary and combined domestic and offshore voluntary disclosure submissions.

 Domestic Voluntary Disclosure (Example 1)

 Ralph runs a construction business.
 He earns significant income, but some of the subcontractors pay him in cash.
-When times were tough – or Ralph just wanted to go out and spend some money — Ralph did not report the income to the IRS.
+When times were tough — or Ralph just wanted to go out and spend some money — Ralph did not report the income to the IRS.
+In addition, Ralph failed to withhold employment tax on certain staff members who are employees instead of independent contractors.
+Finally, Ralph also embellished his expenses.

 Ralph may be a good candidate for the domestic voluntary disclosure program.